 Effecting Batch Component Changes - the Item manager

 Related page: Managing Items with the Item Manager

-Not only can the Item Manager be used to keep your managed components in your designs in-sync with changes to the source Items in the Server(s), it is also a powerful tool to aid in the migration of your existing board designs - from using unmanaged design items to using managed, Server-based design Items.
-Once you have migrated your design components to a managed content server, and any schematic sheets (device sheets), you use the Item Manager to 'replace' the existing components and sheet symbols with their newly migrated Server-based incarnations.
+Not only can the Item Manager be used to keep your managed components in your designs in-sync with changes to the source Items in the connected server(s), it is also a powerful tool to aid in the migration of your existing board designs - from using unmanaged design items to using managed, server-based design Items.
+Once you have migrated your design components to a managed content server, and any schematic sheets (device sheets), you use the Item Manager to 'replace' the existing components and sheet symbols with their newly migrated server-based incarnations.
 In other words, the components remain the same, from the design perspective, but the source of those components changes.

 Preventing Deletion of a Component Item if a Revision in Use

 If any revision of a Component Item has been used in a design, then that Component Item cannot, by default, be deleted from the managed content server from which it was placed.
 When you attempt to delete one or more Items, using the Delete Item command from the Explorer panel's right-click context menu, you will still get the Confirm Delete Item dialog, but upon clicking OK, the Delete Item Errors dialog will appear - alerting you to any of the chosen Items that could not be deleted because they are in use.

 If a revision of a Component Item is placed within a design, then by default that Item cannot be deleted from the source managed content server.